asmalizaa/javaspring/Develop Web Applications using the Spring Framework - Spring MVC.md

        }
    }
    ```
-4. Create the 'Add New Tutorial' form page.
+4. Create the 'Add New Tutorial' form page in this location src/main/resources/templates

    ```html
    <!DOCTYPE HTML>